 Baillot emphasized that a number of firms are also willing to set up shops in Iran and start production.

-The French official described concluding talks on joint investment in the field of services for food industry as one of the delegation’s biggest achievements.
 He also said CGL, a company active in the production and rental of equipment for construction and transportation industry, has toured Bandar Abbas Port, located in Hormozgan Province, to survey the port’s infrastructure.

 CGL is interested in facilitating transportation and offering services for exports and imports of Iranian and French goods.
-He noted that the visiting companies will be back before the yearend to finalize their deals.

 > Potential in Construction Sector